-NOTE: Your credit report does not include the following information about you: Your race, color, religion, national origin, sex and marital status.
+NOTE: Your credit report does not include the following information about you: Your race, color, religion, national origin, sex, and marital status.
 Your age.
-Your salary, occupation, title, employer, date employed or employment history.
+Your salary, occupation, title, employer, date employed, or employment history.

 2. Credit Bureau

-A credit bureau is the organization that puts your credit report together by corralling all your past debt and loan details that are reported by other companies.
+A credit bureau is an organization that puts your credit report together by corralling all your past debt and loan details that are reported by other companies.
 (You might also hear it referred to as a consumer reporting agency—that’s just the legal term for a credit bureau.)

-There are three major bureaus in America: Equifax, Experian and TransUnion.
+There are three major bureaus in America: Equifax, Experian, and TransUnion.
 This means you actually have three different credit reports you can look at.
 The info should be basically the same (i.e., if you’re generally considered in excellent standing in one, you should be in the others as well), although it’s not uncommon to have the reports differ slightly.
 For example, one bureau might not have received all the history that another received (not all lenders report their information to all three credit bureaus), they might display the info in different ways or one bureau could have incorrect facts.

 That’s why it’s recommended to pull your credit report routinely so you can compare them and comb for any errors.
 You can get a free copy from each bureau once a year (so, three total) by heading to AnnualCreditReport.com, a federally approved site.